Legislation Underway To Set Up Recycling Plant For Sacred Papers: Official - UrduPoint

 Legislation Underway To Set Up Recycling Plant For Sacred Papers: Official

-The Ministry of Religious Affairs and Interfaith Harmony on Thursday said legislation was under process to establish a recycling plant for sacred papers in the Federal Capital
+The Ministry of Religious Affairs and Interfaith Harmony has said that legislation was under process to establish a recycling plant for sacred papers in the Federal Capital

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Feb, 2022 ) :The Ministry of Religious Affairs and Interfaith Harmony on Thursday said legislation was under process to establish a recycling plant for sacred papers in the Federal Capital.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Feb, 2022 ) :The Ministry of Religious Affairs and Interfaith Harmony has said that legislation was under process to establish a recycling plant for sacred papers in the Federal Capital.

 According to a ministry official, the ministry had drafted 'The Publication of the Holy Quran Printing and Recording Amendment Bill 2020' by suggesting amendments in the Quran Act 1973.